AlaaLab/ETAB/docs/data_access.md

 ### References and acknowledgments

-If you use ETAB, please acknowledge the
+If you use ETAB, please acknowledge the authors who contributed by sharing the publicly accessible echocardiography datasets by citing the following references.

 **EchoNet data**